Snowflake-Labs/terraform-provider-snowflake/ROADMAP.md

 ### snowflakedb migration

 The migration to the snowflakedb GitHub organization was successfully concluded.
 It includes creating the new namespace in the official Terraform registry: [https://registry.terraform.io/providers/snowflakedb/snowflake](https://registry.terraform.io/providers/snowflakedb/snowflake).
-The [old namespace](https://registry.terraform.io/providers/Snowflake-Labs/snowflake) still exists, but as [announced](#24032025-snowflakedb-migration), it will be deprecated soon.
+The [old provider](https://registry.terraform.io/providers/Snowflake-Labs/snowflake) still exists, but as [announced](#24032025-snowflakedb-migration), it will be deprecated soon.
 The migration is straightforward.
 You can find details on how to migrate [here](SNOWFLAKEDB_MIGRATION.md).

 The old namespace will be deleted on **July 31st**.
 We will soon add the deprecation notice to the old namespace.
-Please contact us if you encounter any problems switching the provider to the new namespace.
+Please contact us if you encounter any problems switching to the provider in the new namespace.

 ## (24.03.2025) snowflakedb migration